 The consortium builds on these common interests that are shared between the National Gallery and the Bowes Museum as well as more generally in many museums, galleries and HEIs.
 For the National Gallery, the consortium is also an important element in the Gallery’s national strategy.

 The specific themes above are not intended to be prescriptive but they serve as an effective expression of the consortium’s areas of interest, giving a framework for collaborations with HEIs and other research organisations, and for potential shared studentships within the consortium.
-For examples of current National Gallery doctoral studentships, see the Gallery's research partnerships.
-For more general information, find out about the scope of research at the National Gallery and the Bowes Museum.

 Each studentship will be jointly supervised by a member of the consortium partner’s staff and an academic from a UK Higher Education Institution (HEI).
 The HEI administers the studentship, receiving funds from the AHRC for fees and to cover the student’s maintenance.
 The consortium partner provides additional financial support to cover travel and related costs in carrying out research.